todogroup/todogroup.org/content/en/guides/os-commercial-ecosystem.md

 *“There are open source projects where external contributions are welcome, but the road maps and the governance of the projects are very much in the hands of a single company.
 Then there is truly community-driven open source.
 Which kind of projects are you working with?”* - Joe Beda, Co-Founder Kubernetes, Co-Founder and CTO, Heptio

 * **Foundations.** Foundations have had an enormous impact on the world of open source in recent years.
-Your organization can benefit from working with foundations ranging from The Linux Foundation to the Apache Foundation, and you may benefit from launching an open source-focused foundation.
+Your organization can benefit from working with foundations ranging from The Linux Foundation to the Apache Software Foundation, and you may benefit from launching an open source-focused foundation.
 Understanding the role of open source foundations in fostering sustainable open source projects, and considering when and how to involve them, will help set you up for success.

 *“Foundations provide a lot of value.
 Without them it has historically been hard for a lot of very critical projects to get the funding they need to be well maintained.
 They help ensure a level playing field and they provide mechanisms for organizations to give back to open source projects without contributing developers directly.”* — Luke Faraone, Software Engineer, Dropbox